ODCenteno/algoritmia_time/README.md

 # Algoritmia Time

-Personal project to practice different algorithms using Python as main language.
+Personal project to practice different algorithms
+.
 The aim of this project is to learn and understand the most common algorithms to solve problems in computer science.

 Learn, practice, repeat.